juliannetzer/srh_interactive_storytelling/session1.md

 You can also change parameters like intensity, color etc. when you select the light in your scene or in your hierarchy:
 ![](images/lights2.jpeg)

+> You can find additional Tutorials here: [How to: Excellently Light a Scene with Unity's Universal Render Pipeline](https://www.youtube.com/watch?v=mjputyz5Mok) and [Light Baking in Unity](https://www.youtube.com/watch?v=XjRNWH8Eazo) and [Lighting an Outdoor Scene in Unity](https://www.youtube.com/watch?v=5dRVRyyGR4A) or the [Official Unity Tutorial](https://learn.unity.com/course/creative-core-lighting).

 ## <a name="workingtogether">Working together with Unity